sammmlow/LEOGPS/README.md

 Standard Python libaries: os, copy, math, datetime, decimal, shutil, subprocess, warnings, urllib.request

 Libraries for GUI (optional if you do not want to use the GUI): PIL, tkinter

+### Contact:

+If you have any queries feel free to reach out to me at: sammmlow@gmail.com